EB-1 Employment-Based Immigration

 - Contributed significant scholarly or scientific research in their field

 - Published books, articles, or contributions to internationally-circulating journals

 Working With Employers for EB-1B

-Because employers submit visa petitions for this sub-category of visa, applicants must work closely with their employers to ensure they provide sufficient evidence in support of their application.
+Because employers submit visa petitions for this sub-category of visas, applicants must work closely with their employers to ensure they provide sufficient evidence in support of their applications.

 Employers petitioning for EB-1B applicants should work with an immigration lawyer to ensure all applications are correctly completed.